Argentina – Virtual Event

 Natalia Martin, Ph.D.

-Natalia Martin, Ph.D., is a program manager at the American Chemical Society (ACS) Continuing Education and Professional Growth (CEPG) Office where she contributes to the development and deployment of content strategy and programing, with a special focus on Professional Education.
+Natalia Martin, Ph.D., is a program manager at the ACS Career and Professional Education Office, where she contributes to the development and deployment of content strategy and programing, with a special focus on Professional Education.
 Dr. Martin is also currently a member of the Board of Directors of the National Postdoctoral Association.
 Prior to joining the CEPG team, she served as project manager at the ACS Graduate and Postdoctoral Scholars Office.
 Dr. Martin has a B.S. in Biotechnology and Ph.D. in Biological Sciences from the Universidad Nacional de Rosario, Argentina.
 She has over 12 years of experience in STEM research and over 4 years of experience in scientific career and professional development.